 Location: A superb eco-lodge with it's own 1000 acre private reserve close to Corcovado National Park on the Osa Peninsula.

 Activities: There are plenty of activities to do here both on-site and in the surrounding area.
-Self-guided and guided hikes, waterfall hikes, visits to schools, cookery classes, Spanish classes, starfish walk, sunset walk, night walk, horse riding, dolphin tour, kayaking, surfing lesson, zip lining, canopy tours.
+Self-guided and guided hikes, waterfall hikes, visits to schools, cookery classes, Spanish classes, starfish walk, sunset and night walks, horse riding, dolphin tours, kayaking and surfing lessons, zip-lining and canopy tours.
 So you get the idea, there is enough to keep you busy throughout your stay.

 Dining: Dining is at individual tables.